-How do we harness the terpene benefits?
+How can we harness the terpene benefits?

 16 ounce amber spray bottle or repurpose a plastic spray bottle